 Being able to see in the dark will prove useful during an emergency situation.
-There are ways to improve your night vision and knowing about these methods will help you to survive in a darkened world.
+There are simple ways to improve your night vision.
+Knowing about these methods will help you to survive in a darkened world.

-The ability to see in the dark has many advantages and there are numerous situations when this skill can come in handy.
+The ability to see in the dark has many advantages.
+There are numerous situations when this skill can come in handy.
 You might need to travel undetected during the night or maybe you have to hunt when there is no light.
 Developing night vision is an ancient skill and the methods recommended in this article have been used even by our ancestors.

 Sometimes hunters travel at night since some of the animals they are tracking are on the move then.
-The Native Americans were no strangers to nighttime hunting and some of their techniques to improve night vision can be used even today.
+The Native Americans were no strangers to nighttime hunting.
+Some of their techniques to improve night vision can be used even today.
 You don’t need expensive eye goggles to make do in the dark.
 There are some simple rules that one should follow if one needs to conquer the darkness.

 The following tips will help you develop night vision